tellery/website/docs/how-to-use/create-story.md

-Tellery provide [markdown](/docs/how-to-use/shortcut#markdown-styling) syntax you're familiar with to add your narratives.
+Tellery provides [markdown](/docs/how-to-use/shortcut#markdown-styling) syntax you're familiar with to add your narratives.
 The typing experience is simple.
 You can put your relevant explanations to visualization, making it possible for stakeholders to understand your story.

 ### Drag and drop

-Any text or chart in story can be dragged wherever you want it.
+Any text or chart in a story can be dragged wherever you want it.

 Move your mouse to the block and the `⋮⋮` icon will appear to the left of it.
 You can drag and drop the block by holding this handle.